Docs

 branchAgent pushes changes with git push

-prAgent creates a pull request with gh pr create
+prAgent creates a pull request or merge request

 A single run can produce multiple outputs.
 For example, an agent might push a branch and open a pull request in the same run.